saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts/guide.en-gb.md

 ## Features

-Below is a comparison of the features provided by OVHcloud on its 3 VMware Cloud Director on OVHcloud offerings.
+Below is a comparison of the features provided by OVHcloud on its 3 VMware Cloud Director on OVHcloud offers.

 | **Target Offers** | **NSX** | **vSAN Storage** |
 |:-----------------:|:-------:|:----------------:|